helinal/ohtu-miniprojekti/documentation/user_manual.md

 ### Resetting the database:

-- Running `Poetry run invoke build` after already initializing the database will clear it of all of its content
+- Running `poetry run invoke build` after already initializing the database will clear it of all of its content

 ### Quit: